 and an Olympic sized pool bringing everyone together for exercise and activity.
 Youngsters train and compete in active interclub rivalry,

 adults swim fitness laps and the generations mingle in poolside leisure.

 From its inception, Woodstock Club embraced children and families with an early president proclaiming the Club "a center of social activity for young people"

 That family friendly quality continues today, echoing through the annual Independence Day celebration where games and competitions, a picnic dinner on the manicured grounds, music and extravagant fireworks, even skydivers, lend a refined carnival atmosphere.
 It resonates in the kids and dads campout, the Faerie Queen Ball when the youngest ladies are escorted by fathers and grandfathers, and a host of events that create in children of the Woodstock family an ease with things gracious and social.

 The nine founders of Woodstock Club shared a vision, a sensibility, a prosperity that defined the new organization as uniquely refined, exclusive and elegant.

 Today, the Club remains all those things and more.
 Refinement is enhanced by a competitive spirit, exclusivity moderated by diversity and inclusion, elegance tempered with relaxation and comfort.

-Nearly 100 years after its charter solicitation, Woodstock remains a desirable and welcoming spot, conveniently situated, devoted to excellence, committed to continuing its legacy through the 21st Century.
+Over 100 years after its charter solicitation, Woodstock remains a desirable and welcoming spot, conveniently situated, devoted to excellence, committed to continuing its legacy through the 21st Century.